-Another clinical trial studied the effects of Propranolol for cocaine-dependence.
-According to the statistics, its blood pressure reducing capabilities made it a practical alternative for managing symptoms in patients with severe cocaine withdrawal issues.
+In addition, one clinical trial studied the effects of Propranolol for cocaine dependence.
+According to the statistics, its blood pressure-reducing capabilities made it a practical alternative for managing symptoms in patients with severe cocaine withdrawal issues.

 At the moment, the product is being used for treating irregular heart rhythms and blood pressure, but it could also be useful for managing anxiety and cocaine cravings in those addicted to the substance.

-If you want to break your addiction, look for a medical detox center for cocaine addiction near me.
+If you want to break your addiction, look for a medical detox center for cocaine addiction near you.
 To get your life back on track, start with medical treatment as soon as possible.

 Propranolol for Opioid Withdrawal

 Picking out the ideal medication for opioid withdrawal symptoms hasn’t been easy either.
-Not all drugs can handle the intense symptoms, but Propranolol seems to be getting a lot of attention, and for good reason.
+Not all drugs can handle the intense symptoms, but Propranolol seems to be getting attention.

 The sooner you start detoxifying the body, the better.
 Enroll in a substance abuse recovery program near Fort Worth, like Stonegate Center Creekside for men or Stonegate Center Hilltop for women, for a quick and safe recovery.
 Anyone who needs a long-term medical detox for opioid abuse can make the most of this type of therapy.